 The DPO will send the subject access request to the Data Protection Contact.
 If staff receive a subject access request they must immediately forward it to the Designated Data Protection Contacts, who will ensure that the DPO is informed.

-Information to be released will be collated by N [Insert the name of your School / Academy Trust] and then sent to the DPO for checking and sending out to the applicant.
+Information to be released will be collated by Newburgh Primary School and then sent to the DPO for checking and sending out to the applicant.

 9.2 Children and subject access requests